 This notion of seeing what people search for during query sessions also springs up in patents related to synonyms and semantic search and may be very related to Google’s Hummingbird update.
 See: How Google May Reform Queries Based on Co-Occurrence in Query Sessions.

 Someone searches for “Atlanta Weather”, and while the search results are relevant, they don’t provide exactly what the searcher was looking for.
 They return to Google and type in “Atlanta Weather forecast” to narrow in upon what they were looking for.
 Under this patent, the first terms used are referred to as a “predicate query,” and the added term is referred to as a “subsequent” query term.

-The patent tells us that it might give more weight to the terms in the predicate query and less to the subsequent query term added, and may even treate the subsequent query as if it were optional.
+The patent tells us that it might give more weight to the terms in the predicate query and less to the subsequent query term added, and may even treat the subsequent query as if it were optional.

-Reading through the patent a few times, I’m not convinced that this approach really helps matters.
+Reading through the patent a few times, I’m not convinced that this approach helps matters.
 If a searcher had started their search with the phrase “Atlanta weather forecast” they would get different results than if they started with “Atlanta weather” and then followed up with “Atlanta weather forecast.”
 They do tell us one reason for doing this:

 However, adding new search terms to the search query may not enhance the user experience if the search engine gives equal or additional weight to the added search term.

 The patent does go into a lot of detail on how they might give the subsequent query less weight in a search, but this stated reason isn’t expanded upon.

 I prefer the approach described in the patent on changing snippets for a page when the same page shows up in the same search session for two different queries that might use some of the same words.